Learn about business technologists and how they are helping enterprises establish a new technology delivery model.

 Can the presence of business technologists change an enterprise’s operating model?

 Yes, it definitely can.
 There is a significant evolution in the way other executive functions operate and relate to business technologists.
-This includes:

 General managers of business units are required to embrace the idea of making business technologists a part of fusion teams (multidisciplinary teams that blend technology and other types of domain expertise).

 Corporate functions that historically focus on bureaucratic control are required to get comfortable transferring digital accountability to business technologists.

 HR, which traditionally focuses on role clarity, is required to promote role flexibility and rotations of staff across teams.

 Information security, which traditionally enforces checkpoint-based compliance with security, is required to help business technologists work autonomously and with the right judgment.

 How is the role of CIO shifting in the context of business technologists?